Witten-Reshetikhin-Turaev invariants and indefinite false theta functions for plumbing indefinite H-graphs: Zwegers' indefinite theta functions

 \section{Zwegers' indefinite theta functions}

 In \cref{sec:WRT}, we represent WRT invariants as weighted Gauss sums for a quadratic form $ Q(m, n) $.
 If $ Q(m, n) $ is positive definite, then weighted Gauss sums can be represented as radial limits of false theta functions by \cite[Proposition 5.3]{MM}.
 When $ Q(m, n) $ is indefinite, Zwegers' indefinite theta functions are the first candidates for such functions.
-In this section, we prove that the radial limits of Zwegers' indefinite theta functions are not equal to weighted Gauss sums but $ 0 $.
+In this section, we consider some kind of indefinite theta functions which arise from our indefinite H-graphs and which are similar but slightly different from Zwegers' indefinite theta functions.
+We prove that its radial limits are not equal to weighted Gauss sums but $ 0 $.